tgbugs/blackfynn-python/docs/tutorials/timeseries.rst

 In addition, we created a second annotation layer called ``new_layer_2`` with a generalized event called ``sample_event``.

-.. note:: The ``start`` and ``end`` times for the annotation events must be specified in microseconds.

 Adding Annotations from a File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The previous section showed how to add annotatios individually.
-However, if there is a large dataset with several annotations, it is much more convenient to add the annotations from a file.
-The :ref:`BF annotation file format <Blackfynn Annotation (.bfannot)>` allows to do this in a straightforward way.
+If you have a large dataset with several annotations, it is much more convenient to add the annotations from a file.
+The `Blackfynn annotation file (.bfannot)`_ format allows you to do this in a straightforward way.
-In this section, we demonstrate how to do this.

 We will add and get a new timeseries file that does not contain any annotations.